 Lockdown helped to widened shoppable livestreaming in China to 30- and 40-somethings and accelerate uptake among audiences in lower tier cities outside the nation’s ecommerce heartlands of Shanghai, Beijing and Guangzhou.
-What ensued was an intensification of the battle for eyeballs – or liuliang jingji (‘the traffic economy’)⁷ – with social media platforms such as Tencent’s WeChat, Douyin, and social commerce app Xiaohongshu, also known as Red, all launching livestreaming capabilities this year.
+What ensued was an intensification of the battle for eyeballs – or liuliang jingji (‘the traffic economy’)⁷ – with social media platforms such as Tencent’s WeChat, Douyin, and social commerce app Xiaohongshu, also known as Red, all launching livestreaming capabilities in 2020.

 Each is aimed at a slightly different demographic and each offers a slightly differently mix of products, from high-end luxury fashion and cosmetics to everyday groceries.